ww1659/be-nc-news-bw/README.md

-# Northcoders News API
+BW News API
+Setup

-Good day!
-Before running this project you will need to add the following files to your file system:
+Before running this project, make sure to add the following files to your file system:

     .env.test
     .env.development

-In these files, you will specify which database you want to connect to by writing the following into each file respectively:
+In these files, specify which database you want to connect to by adding the following lines respectively:

-PGDATABASE=nc_news_test (write this line into the .env.test file) PGDATABASE=nc_news (write this line into the .env.development file)
+In .env.test: PGDATABASE=nc_news_test

+In .env.development: PGDATABASE=nc_news

+Hosted Version

+You can access the hosted version of the project at bw-news-app.onrender.com.
+Summary

+This project is an initial attempt at building and deploying a Node API designed for manipulating data for a news website.
+The database is hosted on Elephant SQL and contains information related to Articles, Users, Comments, and Topics, allowing users to access these various pieces of information.
+The project has been developed with Test-Driven Development (TDD) to ensure efficient error handling and testing for edge cases.
+To discover a list of all endpoints, navigate to /api.
+This will also provide example responses and valid queries.
+Instructions

+    Initialize the project as a Node project:

+    npm init -y

+    To run the project, install the required packages and their corresponding versions listed below into your package.json:

+"devDependencies": {
+"husky": "^8.0.2",
+"jest": "^27.5.1",
+"jest-extended": "^2.0.0",
+"jest-sorted": "^1.0.14",
+"pg-format": "^1.0.4"
+},
+"dependencies": {
+"dotenv": "^16.3.1",
+"ex": "^0.1.4",
+"express": "^4.18.2",
+"fs.promises": "^0.1.2",
+"pg": "^8.11.3",
+"supertest": "^6.3.3"
+},
+"jest": {
+"setupFilesAfterEnv": [
+"jest-extended/all",
+"jest-sorted"
+]
+}

+All available scripts can be found in the package.json.
+It's recommended to run the "seed" script first to ensure the database is correctly seeded.

+    To verify that the seeding has worked, follow these steps:
+        Open your command line interface (CLI).
+        Run the following commands:

+psql
+\l # This command shows all databases on the local system.
+\c nc_news # This command connects to the database named nc_news.
+\dt # This command shows all tables in the nc_news database.
+If you can't see any tables here, try running the seed again.
+\q # This command exits the psql shell.

+Once you've confirmed that the seeding is successful, you can start testing:

+    npm test app

+    This command tests your application (app.js) and all relevant endpoints.
+It also seeds the test database before each test.

 Cheers!
+You're now ready to use and test your Node API project.